 - Chop it into small pieces (Important: wear gloves to protect skin from absorbing the medicine.)

-- Leave it out to air dry in a warm place for a few hours, until it is dry to the touch.
+- Leave it out to air dry in a warm place for 3-24 hours or more, until it is dry to the touch.

 - Fill a jar with the chunks of the root, and add oil to cover the roots.
 (Note: Any oil works.
 Olive oil resists rancidity.)

 - Leave on your counter for six weeks, topping off the oil level as needed to cover the roots.

 - After six weeks, strain out the roots.

 - Grate a tablespoon of beeswax for each ounce of infused oil.

 - Warm the oil on low heat, add the grated beeswax, and stir until melted.

 - Pour liquid into a jar and allow to cool and solidify.
 (Note: if consistency is too hard, remelt and add more infused oil, if too soft, remelt and add more wax.)